riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

     *   **Forbidden Bands (Band Gaps / Stop bands):** For other ranges of electron energies, the electron waves experience strong back-scattering (destructive interference) from the periodic potential.
 This prevents the electron from propagating through the crystal, effectively creating **band gaps** or forbidden energy levels.

 3.  **Origin of Band Gaps (Specifically Indication):**
     The band gaps fundamentally arise from the **Bragg reflection** of electron waves by the periodic lattice.
 When the electron's wave vector ($k$) satisfies a condition similar to the Bragg condition for X-ray diffraction (i.e., at the boundaries of the Brillouin zones, such as $k = \pm n\pi/a$), the electron waves are strongly reflected by the lattice planes.
 This interference leads to standing waves, and the degeneracy of energy levels at these wave vectors is lifted, creating a gap between the lowest energy allowed state and the next higher energy allowed state.
 These discontinuities in the $E-k$ relation precisely define the forbidden energy bands.
-(Refer to [Core Notes.md](#kronig-penney-model-1d-periodic-potential) for more detail).
+(Refer to [[#kronig-penney-model-1d-periodic-potential|Core Notes.md]] for more detail).

 **3. Give the classification of solids on the basis of band theory of solids.**